Clearbox-AI/preprocessor/README.md

 1. The discarding threshold is lowered from 90% to 80% (a column will be discarded if more than 80% of its values are unique).
 2. The discarding featrues informations are stored in the `preprocessor` instance.
 3. The column "boo" is excluded from the preprocessing and is preserved unchanged.
-4. The scaling method of the numerical features chosen is standardization
+4. Scaling is enabled and the scaling method chosen for numerical features is standardization
 5. The fill null strategy for numerical features is "forward".

 ```python